Bolero (horse): Pedigree

 Bolero was by the English Thoroughbred stallion Black Sky, who was imported to Germany in 1972.
-Black Sky was a grandson of the great stallion Djebel, who also sired the very influential My Babu, a stallion seen in many show jumpers osdand hunters pedigrees in the United States.
+Black Sky was a grandson of the great stallion Djebel, who also sired the very influential My Babu, a stallion seen in many show jumpers, and hunters pedigrees in the United States.
 Black Sky stood at the private stud farm of Schmidt-Ankum, and his offspring were generally talented dressage horses with good rideability, but with very little jumping talent.
+As such, Bolero is a male-line descendant of the Byerley Turk.

 Bolero's dam, Baroness, was registered with the Hanoverian Verband.
 She was half-Thoroughbred through her sire, the large-framed stallion Bleep.
 Her dam's side includes Hyperion, who in turn traces to Bay Ronald.
 The dam-sire of Baroness was the stallion Athos, who was known as a broodmare sire of dressage horses, and her damline (Athos-Fliegerstern) also produced the stallions Grenadier, Hitchcock, and Winner.

 This breeding combination of a Thoroughbred stallion to a mare that was by a Thoroughbred was prohibited by the Hanoverian studbook at the time, due to the belief that the offspring would be unsuccessful.